DaxxTrias/cheat-engine/Cheat Engine/release/readme.txt

 Trainer Generator: Replaced the beepOnAction with playSoundOnAction and added 2 build in activate/deativate sounds.
 (You can override them)
 Trainer Generator: The XM file field now has a play button Lua/Trainer Generator/Designer: Added several new components , propertes and methods.
-Lua: Added a dll search path to cedir\clibs32 or cedir\clibs64 depending on which cheat engine version is used.
+Lua: Added a dll search path to cedir\clibs32 or cedir\clibs64 depending on which ............ version is used.
 Use it for lua extentions
 Lua: Made it more forgiving about method and property names
 Lua: Added some threading helper functions
 Lua: You can now override the disassembler/assembler